bcgov/wordpress-digimod/readme.md

 # Alternative development environment using localwp

 Export production site using WP Migrate plugin (exclude WordPress core files).
-And import the site into localwp.
+Import the site into localwp using localwp's "file -> import site" feature.

 Clone this repo and bc gov theme fork (https://github.com/alex-struk/bcgov-wordpress-block-theme) to a location of your choice.